dmtrKovalenko/odiff/README.md

 ### Coming in the nearest future:

 - ⏹ Ignoring regions
-- ⏹ Anti-aliasing support
+- ⏹ Reading image from memory buffer
-- ⏹ Remote images compare
+- ⏹ Reading images from url

 ## Usage